 Mononoke-hime; animated fantasy, Japan, 1997; D: Hayao Miyazaki, S: Youji Matsuda, Yuriko Ishida, Yuko Tanaka, Kaoru Kobayashi, Sumi Shimamoto

 In Medieval Japan Ashitaka is a prince of a tribe that's dying out.
-His problems start when a wild, phantom boar filled with leeches attacks his village and he kills it in self defence, but gets infected with it's sickness on his right arm.
+His problems start when a wild, phantom boar filled with leeches attacks his village and he kills it in self-defense, but gets infected with it's sickness on his right arm.
 In order to find a cure, Ashitaka heads for west on a chamois to the iron town ruled by lady Eboshi, a feminist cutting off the forest to dig for metal.
 But these actions by the villagers attract anger by the forest god and San, princess Mononoke, who lives with wolves.
 Ashitaka makes friends with San, but Eboshi cuts off the head of forest god with a gun and triggers an apocalypse.
 San and Ashitaka return the head to the forest god's body which calms down and regenerates the forest.

 After four anime films for kids, Hayao Miyazaki returned with a film for grown ups—and what a film for grown ups it is.
 "Princess Mononoke" is the darkest, bloodiest, most brutal film the famous director ever made: already some 15 minutes into the film, when an arrow cuts off the head of a Samurai, and arms of another one, does one realize the story displays violence with a shock never quite seen or expected from Miyazaki.
 "Mononoke" is a serious and suspenseful movie about human negligence of the environment, and the inability of two different groups to share the same territory, yet although it was hailed by critics and sold a record 10,000,000 tickets at the Japanese box office, surpassing even "Titanic", it is still a slightly disappointing and highly uneven feature: often excessive and heavy handed, as if the master lost his patience and ditched subtlety on several occasions for the sake of banal messages, but has some of the greatest moments in any Miyazaki film, like the refreshingly gentle scene where Mononoke chews food and gives it to Ashitaka through a kiss, who is too weak to eat.
 Anxiety and darkness crowd the story, and there are too many bizarre touches (weird creatures like wolves with three tails or leaches).